Wyoming Court Records

 How to Seal a Criminal Record in Wyoming

-The Wyoming court rules governing access to court records allows individuals to limit public access to the information contained in criminal records.
-A party may file a motion to restrict public access to a criminal case file provided the action is supported by an affidavit showing good cause.
+The Wyoming court rules governing access to court records allow individuals to limit public access to the information contained in criminal records.
+A party may file a motion to restrict public access to a criminal case file, provided the action is supported by an affidavit showing good cause.
 The motion and affidavit should be filed along with proof of service to other parties in the case.
 In 30 days, if there are no objections to the motion from any served party, the court will review the action and grant the order.
 The order to restrict public access will only be granted if the court determines that disclosure of the information contained in the case records will be injurious to any party.
 In contrast with expunged records, the court indicates the existence of a sealed record but restricts public access to it.

 What Crimes Can Be Expunged in Wyoming